MaastrichtU-IDS/dsri-documentation/website/docs/login-docker-registry.md

 ### Using a robot account

-1. Go to [UM Harbor](https://cr.icts.unimaas.nl), click on your project if you already created one.
+1. Go to [UM Container registry](https://cr.icts.unimaas.nl), click on your project if you already created one.

 2. Click on the tab **Robot Accounts**